 However, if you’re using a physical sunscreen (also known as mineral sunscreen), sunscreen should be applied after moisturizer.
 We’ll go more in-depth into how chemical and physical sunscreen work shortly.

 Keep in mind that putting sunscreen on before or after moisturizer is better than not putting it on at all.
 You never want to leave the house without sunscreen at least SPF 30 or higher.

 What’s the difference between chemical vs physical sunscreen?

-Chemical sunscreens, as the name suggests, are made with a variety of chemical active ingredients, which can be irritating for sensitive skin.
-And if that’s not already alarming enough, chemical sunscreen works by penetrating the skin and absorbing UV radiation.
-This means that those chemical ingredients are making their way into your body.
+Chemical sunscreens, as the name suggests, are made with a variety of chemical active ingredients.
+Chemical sunscreen works by penetrating the skin and absorbing UV radiation.

-On the other hand physical sunscreen is made with mineral ingredients, which sit on top of the skin.
-This means that the sunscreen and it’s ingredients never penetrate the skin.
+On the other hand, physical sunscreen is made with mineral ingredients, which sit on top of the skin.
+This means that the sunscreen and its ingredients never penetrate the skin.
 Instead, mineral sunscreen creates a barrier between the skin and harmful UV rays, which are reflected away.
-For these reasons, mineral sunscreen is considered safer.

 Colorescience mineral sunscreen is made with natural active ingredients such as Titanium Dioxide and Zinc Oxide.
 Our safe sunscreen is available in a variety of application methods for convenient use.
 Try our Sunforgettable® Total Protection™ Brush-On Shield SPF 50 or Sunforgettable® Total Protection™ Sport Stick SPF 50 for easy application on the go.